Kandinsky’s Theatre Life

 more heartbreaking that every one of these plans for play production, book, international society—and even Schoenberg’s visit—were aborted by the sudden outbreak of World War I.

-In an odd twist of fate, the resident Kandinsky and the touring Stanislavsky, both in Germany when war was declared and, as Russians, both suddenly now enemy aliens, found themselves arrested and held at gun point together.
-Care of a clever ruse devised by Kandinsky and a Russian Orthodox priest of his acquaintance, Kandinsky and Stanislavsky then escaped to Switzerland together on the same boat!
+In an odd twist of fate, the resident Kandinsky and the touring Stanislavsky, both in Germany when war was declared and, as Russians, both suddenly now enemy aliens, found themselves being deported together.
+Stanislavsky and his entire theatre company had been held at gunpoint, and Kandinsky given 48 hours to leave.
+Care of a clever ruse devised by a Russian Orthodox priest Kandinsky knew, Kandinsky and Stanislavsky were able to escape being put on a German boat, which could have been dangerous, and instead left for Switzerland together on the same neutral Swiss boat!

 Part 2 to follow: